mlua-rs/rlua/README.md

   * Complete panic / abort safety.
 This is a near term goal, but currently there are ways to cause panics / aborts with the API and with lua scripts.
-  * Security limits on Lua code such as total instruction limits and control over which potentially dangerous libraries (e.g. io) are available to scripts.
+  * Security limits on Lua code such as total instruction limits / memory limits and control over which potentially dangerous libraries (e.g. io) are available to scripts.
   * Lua profiling support
   * "Context" or "Sandboxing" support.
 There should be the ability to set the `_ENV` upvalue of a loaded chunk to a table other than `_G`, so that you can